You are here: Home page > Home life > Electrochromic (smart) windows

 Simulated animation showing how a smart electrochromic window changes from clear to opaque and back again.

-There are quite a few different types of electrochromic glass: some merely darken (like photochromic sunglasses, which turn darker in sunlight), some darken and become translucent, while others become mirror-like and opaque.
-Each type is powered by a different technology and I'm going to describe only one of them in detail here: the original technology, discovered by Dr Satyen K. Deb in 1969, and based on the movement of lithium ions in transition metal oxides (such as tungsten oxide).
+There are quite a few different types of smart windows: some merely darken (like photochromic sunglasses, which turn darker in sunlight), some darken and become translucent, while others become mirror-like and opaque.
+Each type is powered by a different technology and I'm going to describe only one of them in detail here: the original electrochromic technology, discovered by Dr Satyen K. Deb in 1969, and based on the movement of lithium ions in transition metal oxides (such as tungsten oxide).
 [1] (Lithium, as you'll probably know, is best known as the chemical element inside rechargeable lithium-ion batteries.)

 Ordinary windows are made from a single vertical pane of glass and double-glazed windows have two glass panes separated by an air gap to improve heat insulation and soundproofing (to keep the heat and noise on one side or the other).
 More sophisticated windows (using low-e heat-reflective glass) are coated with a thin layer of metallic chemicals so they keep your home warm in winter and cool in summer.
 Electrochromic windows work a little bit like this, only the metal-oxide coatings they use are much more sophisticated and deposited by processes similar to those used in the manufacture of integrated circuits (silicon computer chips).

-Although we often talk about "electrochromic glass," a window like this can be made of either glass or plastic (technically called the "substrate," or base material) coated with multiple thin layers by a process known as sputtering (a precise way of adding thin films of one material onto another).
-On its inside surface (facing into your home), the window has a double-sandwich of five ultra-thin layers: a separator in the middle, two electrodes (thin electrical contacts) on either side of the separator, and then two transparent electrical contact layers on either side of the electrodes.
 The basic working principle involves lithium ions (positively charged lithium atoms—with missing electrons) that migrate back and forth between the two electrodes through the separator.
 Normally, when the window is clear, the lithium ions reside in the innermost electrode (that's on the left in the diagram you can see here), which is made of something like lithium cobalt oxide (LiCoO2).
 When a small voltage is applied to the electrodes, the ions migrate through the separator to the outermost electrode (the one on the right in this diagram).
-When they "soak" into that layer (which is made of something like polycrystalline tungsten oxide, WO3), they make it reflect light, effectively turning it opaque.
+When they "soak" into that layer (which is made of something like polycrystalline tungsten oxide, WO3), they make it reflect light, effectively turning it almost opaque.
 They remain there all by themselves until the voltage is reversed, causing them to move back so the window turns transparent once again.
-No power is needed to maintain electrochromic windows in their clear or dark state—only to change them from one state to the other.
+No power is needed to maintain electrochromic windows in their light or dark state—only to change them from one state to the other.

 How a smart window works: Animated artwork showing how lithium ions move from one electrode to another, causing the window to reflect more light and become opaque.

 Animation: How an electrochromic window works: Apply a voltage to the outer contacts (conductors) and lithium ions (shown here as blue circles) move from the innermost electrode to the outermost one (from left to right in this diagram).
-The window reflects more light and transmits less, causing it to appear opaque (dark).
+The window reflects more light and transmits less, causing it to appear almost opaque (dark).
 The layers are very thin coatings added to a weighty piece of glass or plastic known as the substrate (not shown here, for clarity).

 Sponsored links